magenx/Magento-2-aws-cluster-terraform/README.md

 <br />

 ## 📖 EC2 webstack custom configuration and Auto Scaling management
 [**Warm pools** for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-warm-pools.html) - A warm pool gives you the ability to decrease latency for your applications.
 With warm pools, you no longer have to over-provision your Auto Scaling groups to manage latency in order to improve application performance.
-You have the option of keeping instances in the warm pool in one of two states: `Stopped` or `Running`.
+You have the option of keeping instances in the warm pool in: `Hibernated`.
 Keeping instances in a `Stopped` state is an effective way to minimize costs.

 NGINX is optimized and fully supported on the latest generation of 64-bit ARM Servers utilizing the architecture.
 PHP using socket connection.